andy856996/parallel-computing---cuda/README.md

-# parallel-computing---cudar
+# parallel-computing---cuda
-these code is base on Linux , do not run these code on windows
+we provide convolution code using CUDA,python,fftw and these code is call by MATLAB code is in matlab_mex_test forder, please compile code before you use.